-TIFIA Core Accountability Items Project Status Original at TIFIA Closing Current Estimate (EAC) Cost Cost Estimate \$2,778,235,564 \$2,778,235,564 G Unallocated Contingency \$551,451,179 \$256,717,631 Contingency Total Contingency (allocated plus Unallocated) \$551,451,179 \$256,717,631 Schedule Revenue Service Date 1/31/19 July 2020 Amount (\$) Percent (of total) Planned Value to Date Total budgeted cost of work scheduled to date \$2,303,084,215 91% Earned Value Budgeted cost of work completed to date, i.e. actual total value of work earned or done \$2,212,174,937 88% total value of work earned or done
+TIFIA Core Accountability Items Project Status Original at TIFIA Closing Current Estimate (EAC) Cost Cost Estimate \$2,778,235,564 \$2,778,235,564 Contingency Unallocated Contingency \$551,451,179 \$245,015,516 Total Contingency (allocated plus Unallocated) \$551,451,179 \$245,015,516 Schedule Revenue Service Date January 31, 2019 July 16, 2020

-Actual Cost Total cost of work completed to date (actual total expenditures) \$2,123,289,005 84% TIFIA Core Accountability Ite ems Amount (\$) Percent (of total) Total contracts awarded to date \$2,412,645,405 98% Contracts Total construction contract awarded to date (construction contracts only) \$1,736,409,473 71% Physical construction work completed (amount of construction contract work actually completed) \$1,544,656,491 89%
+Amount (\$) Percent (of total) Planned Value to Date Total budgeted cost of work scheduled to date \$2,347,399,863 93% Earned Value to Date Budgeted cost of work completed to date, i.e. actual total value of work earned or done \$2,276,288,085 90% Actual Cost Total cost of work completed to date (actual total expenditures) \$2,198,221,398 87% Amount (\$) Percent (of total) Total contracts awarded to date Amount (\$) \$2,424,461,910 Percent (of total) 98% Contracts Total contracts awarded to date Total construction contract awarded to date (construction contracts only) . , · · · · · ·

 Major Issues Status Comments / Planned Action Stormwater Management changes to Package A Change resulted in 13 month schedule delay.
 Construction cost yet to be negotiated.
 The construction cost is expected to be part of the global settlement at the end of the contract.
-MWAA's extended management costs due to 13 month delay.
+MWAA's extended management costs due to 13-month delay.
 Cost yet to be finalized.
 MWAA's final audit needs to be completed.
-Delays to both Package A and Package B The contractors' May 2019 schedule updates indicate Package A is delayed 349 days and Package B is delayed 562 days, which, if correct, result in a substantial delay to the Revenue Service Date.
+The contractor's July 2019 schedule update indicates Package A is delayed 320 days and Package B contractor's August 2019 update indicates an SSCD of June 26, 2020 a delay of 552 days, which, if correct, result in a substantial delay to the Revenue Service Date.
 MWAA has not accepted either contractor's schedule update for over a year and a half.
 MWAA continues to work with each contractor to improve the schedules with little success to date.
-MWAA's Project Master Schedule dated June 1, 2019, now indicates a RSD of July 16, 2020.
-Non- Buy America compliant overhead cranes in the Service and Inspection Building Five overhead bridge cranes purchased for installation in the Service and Inspection Building at the Yard do not meet Buy America requirements and will may have to be replaced.
-Three of the cranes are already installed.
-The prime contractor for the Yard, Hensel Phelps (HP), submitted a new Buy America certification from Demag on June 13, 2019 that the overhead bridge cranes were manufactured in the United States under the manufactured product standard (49 CFR 661.5) Date of Next Quarterly Mee ting (if known): September 9, 2019
+MWAA's Project Master Schedule dated September 1, 2019, indicates an SSCD of April 17, 2020 and a RSD of July 16, 2020.
+Quality of the work related to: Station precast panels to the station precast panels, but the penetration was only 70% Reapplication of sealant to the station precast panels is proposed.
+Special trackwork cross level Measurements have been taken of the special trackwork cross levels, but the analysis is not complete.
+Analysis of special trackwork cross level measurement data is underway.